sovoboys/jQuery.thaiTel/README.md

 # **jQuery.thaiTel**

-This plugin is written for dealing with **(mainly) Thai phone numbers**, especially unformatted, Thai-style numbers, to be able to use with tasks which requires formatted phone numbers.
+This plugin is written for dealing with **(mainly, actually only) Thai phone numbers**, especially unformatted, Thai-(various)-style numbers, to be able to use with tasks which requires proper formatted phone numbers.
 For example, to pass phone numbers to some phone call management apps/softwares via ```<a href="tel:*"></a>``` link protocol.

 ## **Disclaimer**